 Don't Accept an Embezzlement Charge Without a Fight

 Every individual charged with embezzlement is unique and every situation is different.
-At the Law Office of Nic Cocis & Associates, we provide one-on-one individualized attention and we thoroughly investigate every possible defense angle.
+At the Law Office of Nicolai Cocis, we provide one-on-one individualized attention and we thoroughly investigate every possible defense angle.
 If you or a loved one is facing embezzlement charges, we invite you to contact us for a free consultation to learn more about our strategies.
 Our office is located in Murrieta, California and we represent the residents of the surrounding cities of Temecula, Menifee, Winchester, Lake Elsinore, Hemet, Corona and Riverside.